Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

         - **Manage Notice:** The admin can update and delete the notice.

-14. Implement  JWT token for Login and Registration systems\.You will send the     token for the Dashboard routes and verify the user\.
+14. Implement  JWT token for Login and Registration systems (Email/ password & social login)\.
+You will send the token for the Dashboard routes and verify the user\.

 </br>